FERRENTINO & ASSOCIATES

 In all, it seems that AB1810 allows for the court to further consider the effect of a person’s mental health in relation to criminal activity, helping to address a deeply rooted tie between mental health and crime.
 And it also moves those suffering from mental illness out of prisons and into treatment facilities.
 Not only will this provide more humane treatment to ill individuals, it will save taxpayers a tremendous amount of money because prisons are simply not equipped to address the many needs of those suffering from mental illnesses.

-If you have a loved one who is charged with a crime, call Ferrentino & Associates today to see what alternatives to prosecution and jail are available for your loved one.
+If you have a loved one who is charged with a crime, contact Ferrentino & Associates today to see what alternatives to prosecution and jail are available for your loved one.